 On top of high-class looks and responsive handling, the A-class is also filled with high-tech features.
 This includes Mercedes’ very own dual-screen infotainment display setup that comes with an MBUX infotainment interface.

 The Nissan X-Trail is a mid-budget and utilitarian crossover SUV that has been in the market since 2001.
 It has always been a popular choice among those looking for a spacious and capable crossover SUV at an attractive price point.

 What makes the Nissan X-Trail stand out in a competitive segment is its design and performance.
 Thanks to a facelift in 2017 and updated engines in 2019, the X-Trail looks like it belongs with the likes of the aforementioned BMW X1, among others.
 It also comes with the option to have a 7-seater configuration and is equipped with an economical but powerful 148bhp 1.7liter diesel engine.

 Speaking of looks, the latest X-Trail is a notable departure from its more utilitarian predecessors.
 Its interior design gives it a lot of space, with as much as 565 liters of luggage room if the third row seats are folded.

-For added functionality, all the latest X-Trail models have cruise control, electric windows, Bluetooth, as well as cruise control.
-On the higher end of the price range, you can opt for premium features like all-around parking sensors, dual-zone climate control, automatic lights and wipers, and a panoramic sunroof, among others.
+For added functionality, all the latest X-Trail models have cruise control, electric windows, Bluetooth, as well as cruise control. it has the VIN Decorder and on the higher end of the price range, you can opt for premium features like all-around parking sensors, dual-zone climate control, automatic lights and wipers, and a panoramic sunroof, among others.

 5. Toyota Camry